Massena International Airport Richards Field

 Weather Briefing

-Massena International Airport Richards Field is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Massena International Airport Richards Field is currently reporting marginal VFR (MVFR) conditions with overcast skies at 3,400 feet and 10 SM visibility.

 Wind Analysis